 It is a noisy world, filled with distractions and short-attention spans.
-I am not suggesting that everyone who sees your presume will click through every slide, but…just maybe, it will catch the attention of the right person!
+I am not suggesting that everyone who sees your presentation resume will click through every slide, but…just maybe, it will catch the attention of the right person!

 Plan Your Story

 You don’t need technical skills to create a stunning presentation.
 Basic PowerPoint familiarity is all you need.
 What you do need is a plan.
-In my new book, The Infographic Resume (McGraw Hill Education, 2014), I include how tips for creating a memorable presentation and include a couple of different storytelling formulas.
+In The Infographic Resume (McGraw Hill Education), I include tips for creating a memorable presentation and include a couple of different storytelling formulas.

 Create Your Presentation